hieunugent/cybersecurity/readme.md

   - monitoring and communicate results
 - security controls:
-  - safeguards designed to reduce specific security risks CIA triad: (COnfidentially Integrity Availability)
+  - safeguards designed to reduce specific security risks CIA triad: (Confidentially Integrity Availability)
   - a foundational model that helps inform how organizations consider risk when setting up systems and security policies
   - Confidentially: only authorized users can access specific assets or data
   - Integrity: Data is correct, authentic, and reliable